-A sci-fi master and a prolific author of non-fiction, Asimov's best loved works include the Foundation series set in humanity's distant future and a book of short stories called I, Robot.
+A sci-fi master and a prolific author of non-fiction, Isaac Asimov's famous works include the Foundation series set in humanity's distant future and a book of short stories called I, Robot.

 Isaac Asimov had a remarkable lifetime.
 Born in 1920 in Petrovichi, Russia, as an infant he was one of 16 children in the village to develop double pneumonia.
 He was the only one to survive.